PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the Conv1D-shim `TRANSPOSE -> SQUEEZE -> UNARY -> EXPAND_DIMS -> TRANSPOSE` canonicalization to
+The latest implementation unit moves the adjacent rank-four Conv1D-shim `TRANSPOSE -> UNARY -> TRANSPOSE -> RESHAPE -> EXPAND_DIMS -> TRANSPOSE`
-`passes/conv1d_unary_layout.py`.
-One `ModelIRGraphIndex` validates and removes each exact wrapper chain without rebuilding consumer maps.
-Static ModelIR, lineage, unary identity/options/provenance, output metadata repair, pruning, and statistics retain former behavior.
-Consistent dynamic signatures are now preserved explicitly.
-Invalid constants, topology, shape equations, dtypes, quantization grids, or ordering are complete no-ops, and quantization clone failure can no longer leave a partially rewired unary.
+canonicalization to `passes/conv1d_unary_layout.py`.
+One `ModelIRGraphIndex` validates and rewrites every exact wrapper chain without rebuilding consumer maps.
+The static no-fan-out path retains exact former ModelIR and statistics.
+The fan-out path inserts its compatibility Transpose before the earliest side consumer, keeping the rewritten graph topological.
+Shared shape and axis constants are cloned transactionally, one dynamic target dimension is preserved, and invalid constants, topology, shape equations, dtypes, quantization grids, or ordering are complete no-ops.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.